Benefits of Sunlight: How To Get More No Matter Where You Live!

 Sunlight and Vitamin D

-This differs based on skin tone, but in general, for most fair-skinned people, a half-hour in the summer sun can initiate the release of 50,000 IU (1.25 mg) vitamin D into the circulation within 24 hours of exposure.
+This differs based on skin tone, but generally, for most fair-skinned people, a half-hour in the summer sun can release 50,000 IU (1.25 mg) of vitamin D into the circulation within 24 hours of exposure.

-Vitamin D is essential because it promotes calcium and phosphorus absorption, which is a major factor in bone health.
+Vitamin D is essential because it promotes calcium and phosphorus absorption, a major factor in bone health.

-According to the National Institute of Health, individuals from age 1–70 years need about 600 IU of vitamin D per day, and it can come from a combination of food sources and sunlight.
+According to the National Institute of Health, individuals from age 1–70 years need about 600 IU of vitamin D per day, which can come from a combination of food sources and sunlight.

-Adults over 70 should aim for at least 800 IU of vitamin D per day.
+Adults over 70 should aim for at least 800 IU of vitamin D daily.

 Bone Health